AuroraAmissa/ProjectUnison/site/content/characters.md

 [TODO: Make this eventually!]

+## Traits

-## Ability Scores
+### Ability Scores

-Each character has six ability scores that represent their character’s most basic attributes.
-They are their raw talent and prowess.
-While a character rarely rolls a check using just an ability score, these scores, and the modifiers they create, affect nearly every aspect of a character’s skills and abilities.
-Each ability score generally ranges from 3 to 18, although racial bonuses and penalties can alter this; an average ability score is 10.
+Each character has six ability scores that represent their most basic attributes - their raw talent and prowess.
+While a character rarely rolls a check using just an ability score, these scores and the modifiers they create affect nearly every aspect of a character's skills and abilities.
+An average ability score is 10, and player characters typically start with ability scores ranging from 5 to 18.

+#### Ability Modifiers

+Each ability has a modifier associated with.
+To calculate the modifier for an ability, divide it by two, and subtract 5.
+The modifier is the number you apply to the die roll when your character tries to do something related to that ability.
+You also use the modifier with some numbers that aren’t die rolls.
+A positive modifier is called a bonus, and a negative modifier is called a penalty.

-### Generating Ability Scores
+#### Generating Ability Scores

-Each character receives a number of points to spend on buying their ability scores.
-To take a certain starting score in an ability score, you must spend the corresponding number of points in the table below.
-Negative points give you additional points to spend on other attributes.

-You may choose whether your character receives 12 points or 13 points.
-If they receive 12 points, add one to their lowest 5 ability scores after this process.
-Otherwise, you only add one to their lowest 3 ability scores.
-If there is a tie, you may choose which scores to apply the bonus to among the tied scores.
+When you create your character, assign values from the table below to each ability score your character has.
+The point cost of the ability scores must sum to 12 or 13.
+If you spent 12 points, add 1 to your lowest 5 ability scores, and if you spent 13, add 1 to your lowest 3 ability scores.
+If two or more scores are tied, you may choose which score among them to apply the bonus to.

 | Ability Score | Points    |
 |---------------|-----------|